 By definition, CUP is found after it has spread to another part of the body through a process known as metastasis.
-Therefore, doctors use many tests to try to find the primary site.
+Therefore, doctors use many tests to try to find out where in the body the cancer begin, called the primary site.
 Some tests may also determine which treatments may be most effective.

 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 The sample removed during the biopsy is analyzed by a pathologist (see below).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
-Careful evaluation and testing of the tumor tissue removed during a biopsy can sometimes give clues about where the tumor began.
+Careful evaluation and testing of the tumor tissue removed during a biopsy can sometimes give clues to where the tumor began.

 Evaluation by a pathologist